supragya/TendermintConnector/README.md

 </p>

 # Tendermint Connector
-Tendermint connector is a bridging application required for Tendermint based blockchains to interface with Marlin Protocol.
+Tendermint Connector is a bridging application required for Tendermint based blockchains to interface with Marlin Protocol.
 Tendermint Connector connects as a peer to already running TM based blockchain and retrieves / pushes selective messages that the peer needs from / to Marlin Relays.
+Tendermint Connector also doubles up as a spam checker machanism for marlin relay.

 ## Serviced Blockchains
 Currently, the following blockchains are serviced by **tendermint_connector**:
-1. IrisNet Mainnet 0.16.3
+1. Irisnet Mainnet 0.16.3

 ## Building the application
 Ensure that go is installed on the build system - ensure all is good using `go version`.
 This should return good version string.
 Proceed to build the application using:
 ```
-cd build
+make
-go build ..
+make install
 ```

 ## Running the application